 The Hopoksa Indigenous Internet Software Project is producing two separate types of software, one for online meetings and another for online learning:

 Indigenous Online Meeting Software.
 In-person meetings and the travel required to meet in person are not possible now, and no one knows when it will be safe to have face-to-face meetings again.
 A team of 10 people from Indigenous communities in North America, Australia, and New Zealand is working together to develop, design, and then distribute software that supports and facilitates Indigenous-style collaboration.

 Indigenous Online Learning Software.
 Online learning is also creating difficulties for people in Indigenous communities, as available learning software was developed within Western worldview and therefore manifests Western ways of learning.
 This project has not yet begun because we have to develop the Meeting Software first; that’s what will permit us to work together online effectively enough to develop the more complex software for Indigenous learning.
 But you can read our informal position paper here, to see what sorts of things we’re thinking about.

-* Yakoke (thank you) once again to Choctaw Language Elder Dora Wickson for her help in making certain of using the correct word.
+* Yakoke (thank you) once again to Choctaw Language Elder Dora Wickson for helping us use the appropriate word.